Get

 Conclusion

-While many cats have pristine bathroom habits, others sometimes develop the unfortunate habit of kicking litter outside the box.
-There are several reasons that cats kick litter, including that there isn’t enough litter, they’re testing it out to find the perfect spot to go, the litter box is too small, they may be exhibiting marking behaviors, and they never learned proper bathroom etiquette from their mothers.
+While cats have pristine bathroom habits, there might be occasions in which some litter gets outside the box.
+There are several reasons that cats kick litter, including that there isn’t enough litter, they’re testing it out to find the perfect spot to go, or the litter box is too small.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!